markledwich2/mutuosite/_posts/2017-07-14-looking-backward.md

 ### 3rd Party Solutions

 If you are evaluating solutions, ask them if they are able to show any of the simple charts above.
-If you are interested in having early access to our solution, please [subscribe](http://eepurl.com/ch1esL) to our mailing list.
+If you are interested in having early access to a solution that makes this easy, please [subscribe](http://eepurl.com/ch1esL) to our mailing list.